 You can turn on or off the MIC Gain 2 feature of the microphone attached to the RJ45-socket at the front of the Radioddity DB25-D or the built-in microphone of the GD-88 and with the parameter turned 'On', the transmitted radio microphone audio level will be amplified in accordance with the setup gain ratio of ' MIC Gain 2'.
 It is advisable to align the gain for the same total volume level heard by the receiving station as other stations.
 Within the DMR Brandmeister network, the parrot functionality is excellent for checking the own volume level.

-Default: On
+Dddity

-Off Turn off MIC Gain 2 feature.

-Options : On Turn on MIC Gain 2 feature.
+Turn on MIC Gain 2 feature.
+Options: On Turn off MIC Gain 2 feature.
+Off Default: On